Funding for community-owned building projects

 Community buildings are often much loved and well used community assets.
 Heating and lighting these buildings not only results in CO2e emissions, but can be costly.
 Gas and coal are used to generate the majority of our electricity, and gas or other fossil fuels are the main sources of heating and hot water.

-As well as installing hard measures, such as insulations and/or efficient lighting, projects must also engage with the community to encourage low carbon behaviours in their everyday lives.
+As well as installing hard measures, such as insulation and/or efficient lighting, projects must also engage with the community to encourage low carbon behaviours in their everyday lives.
 This can include activity from any of the four other themes of the CCF.

 Below you will find a quick guide illustrating the eligibility for CCF funding of a number activities involving the energy efficient refurbishment of community owned buildings.